Rubayet19/trade-predictor-django/README.md

 # Financial Analysis Project

 A Django-based application for fetching financial data, performing backtesting, and generating predictions using machine learning.
 This project is designed for advanced developers but aims to provide beginner-friendly setup instructions.
-The public site is accessible at http://18.118.206.231:8000

 ## Features